 You might not think that a tattoo needs much care beforehand, because, well, it’s just a patch of skin.
 However, you must make sure you and your skin are absolutely ready to receive the tattoo.
 That means you need to be moisturizing, cleansing, and actively protecting your precious epidermis from the sun’s harmful rays.

-Find a Hygienic Parlor
+Find a hygienic parlor

-Think Like a Vampire
+Think like a vampire

 A lot of people like to get their tattoos just before summer starts, then show off their new ink during the warm season.
 Unfortunately for these folks, tattoos do not “weather” sunlight very well.
 Instead of showing off your new tattoo, you should try to keep your ink covered as best you can when you go outside.
 Don’t worry, that tattoo will be on your skin forever — there’ll be plenty of summers to show it off.

 Your skin becomes very sensitive in the days after getting your ink.
 For this reason, you shouldn’t wear tight clothing around your tattoo.
-“I’ve seen people get lower back tattoos on Venice Beach, then just put on their normal pants and walk away,” says Ortiz.
+“I’ve seen people get lower back tattoos on Venice Beach, then just put on their normal pants and walk away,” Ortiz explained.
 “It’s like sandpaper on the skin.
 So you don’t want anything tight, and nothing that rubs against the fresh ink of the tattoo.”